Last updated on 2026-01-30

 - Street Outreach Worker: Engages with individuals experiencing homelessness or addiction in community settings.

-- Community Health Support Worker: Provides support and resources to individuals and families in need of mental health services.
+- Community Health Support Worker: Provides support and resources to individuals and families in need of health services.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.